datadutch/dv-jinja/README.md

 # dv-jinja
-building a datavault using python jinja temlating
+building a datavault generator using python jinja templating

 # TL;DR
 i have some personal goals with this: